When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Take Note

-Most doctors recommend waiting at least six weeks after birth before exercising again — eight weeks if you had a C-section.
-Listen to your doctor, and don’t jump in too soon.
+Most doctors recommend waiting at least six weeks after a vaginal birth before exercising again.
+If you had a C-section, that timeline usually extends to eight weeks.
+Listen to your doctor, and do not jump in too soon.

 Note